htrgouvea/nozaki/README.md

 ```
 $ perl nozaki.pl

-Nozaki v0.2.9
+Nozaki v0.3.0
 Core Commands
 ==============
     Command           Description
     -------           -----------
     -A, --accept      Define a custom 'Accept' header
-    -T, --tasks       The number of threads to run in parallel
+    -T, --tasks       The number of threads to run concurrently, default is 30
     -H, --header      Define a custom header (header=value)
     -m, --method      Define HTTP methods to use during fuzzing, separeted by ","
     -u, --url         Define a target